 Cloudflare Full Page Cache

 You can also utilize Cloudflare page rules with WordPress and serve your entire site from cache.
-WP Bullet has a great guide on how to set up Cloudflare cache for your WordPress posts and pages.
+We provide you all the details here on how to set up Cloudflare cache for your WordPress posts and pages.

 This can be very beneficial for sites that are launching an event or are expecting a huge surge of traffic.
 Remember though, if you are serving entirely from cache, you will most likely run into issues with WooCommerce checkout, your WordPress admin toolbar, and other various things that you’ll need to either fix or find workarounds.